-Please indicate whether you have chosen to include supporting agility (such as HR, Finance, Procurement, IT, etc.), or change agility (such as project management, change management, programme management etc) in your application.
+Please indicate whether you have chosen to include supporting agility (like HR, Finance, Procurement, IT, etc.), or change agility (like project management, change management, programme management etc) in your application.
 Pick either one to write your evidence.

-- Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)
+- How have you defined and created the delivery? - How have you maintained and improved the delivery? - What have you learned, what have you achieved, what innovation have you applied in your organisation? - Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)